 We have had thousands of views on our SUPE ‘Commentaries’ webspace during 2014.
 The contributions have been lively, gratifying to edit and read for the main editors Henrik Ernstson and Jonathan Silver.
 Contributions have come from various locations and people.
 Below we feature a selection of contributions.

-Importantly, the SUPE Commentaries has hCommentaries1-300x98ad contributions from several outside those that initiated the collective.
+Importantly, the SUPE Commentaries has had contributions from several outside those that initiated the collective.
 A quick overview of SUPE Commentaries shows that the SUPE activities—workshops and special sessions—have triggered more scholars to contribute to grow our SUPE Collective.
 In particular younger and early career scholars have used this space to test ideas, report on their projects and share reflections.
 For the SUPE Collective this is a good breathing space to share.
 Please contribute!

 After the SUPE Pretoria workshop, one participant, Wangui Kimari used her research experience to reflect on police raids in urban areas in Kenya and Brazil—and the possibility of connecting favela resistance(s).
 She writes “it is important to recognise that the raids in these two cities are not exceptions and are rather entrenched in the more negative structural conditions that connect both Kenya and Brazil.
 These oppressions are anchored in the mutually shared politico-economic scaffoldings and unequal socio-natures that establish extreme income disparity, poverty, disease and exclusion, particularly for young people who constitute a significant percentage of the population of both countries.
 For both groups of youth, in stark contrast to the betterment that they are consistently promised in these periods of democracy and neoliberal fervour, what they face instead, before and after the raids, is huge unemployment, rising costs of living, environmental injustice and “caterpillars cutting down the pillars of houses.””